4S1ght/Soybean/README.md

 ```

 # Child processes
-Soybean's one of core features is consolidating all your child processes into a single terminal window.
+One of Soybean's core features is consolidating all your child processes into a single terminal window.
 Using the `cp` property in the Soybean config, you can easily set up multiple different instances of compilers, bundlers and different tasks.

 ```js